Financial-Times/dotcom-page-kit/docs/guides/migrating-from-n-ui-to-page-kit.md

     ...
     res.render('layout.html', templateData, pageKitShell(pageKitArgs));
     ```
+- Add any additional properties that your application needs to `shellProps` alongside `pageTitle`, e.g. `description`, `openGraph` and `jsonLd`.
 - Build and run the application and check the output in the browser.
-   - Bootstrap scripts and meta tags should be present in the rendered HTML.
+   - The expected bootstrap scripts and meta tags should be present in the rendered HTML.
    - The page should have a pink background.
 - Commit your work.